timothyhull/breadpool-self-eval/docs/index.md

             - Extensive practice in the SBO role, with and without SK support.
             - Precision clock operation and timely display updates (points, timeouts, etc.).
             - Extensive experience working with, diagnosing, troubleshooting, and supporting CRG on Windows, macOS, and Linux platforms.
-            - Extensive experience importing and exporting stats book files to prepare for and complete games.
+            - Extensive experience importing and exporting stats book files before and after games.
             - Experience recovering CRG from errors.
             - Experience customizing CRG to support specific team, venue, league, sponsor, audience, and broadcast/stream needs including:
                 - Team logos, team titles/names, and scoreboard display colors.
-                - Custom advertisement banners.
+                - Advertisement banners.
                 - Stream overlays.
             - Actively following CRG development, reading developer notes and feedback (on [GitHub :octicons-link-external-24:](https://github.com/rollerderby/scoreboard "CRG on GitHub"){ target=_blank }), and routinely working with and testing beta versions of CRG.
+             - For practice, I routinely:
+                - Operate my own offline version of CRG during tournaments for games I'm not scheduled to officiate.
+                - Serve as SBO during scrimmages.
+                - Teach my peer officials the SBO role.

         === "My Areas for Growth :material-cursor-default-click:"

             - Limited experience operating the scoreboard during games.
                 - The majority of my SBO experience is during scrimmages.
-                - I need to actively seek opportunities to serve as an SBO during local and regional games so tha my OHD indicates a sufficient history to have opportunities for SBO operation outside of my region and during tournaments.
+                - I actively seek opportunities to serve as an SBO during local and regional games so that my OHD indicates a sufficient history to have opportunities for SBO operation outside of my region and during tournaments.
-            - Although I do frequently serve as an SBO, I:
-                - Routinely, for practice, run my own offline version of CRG during tournaments for games I'm not scheduled to officiate.
-                - Routinely serve as SBO during scrimmages.
-                - Have trust amongst my local and regional peers for my knowledge and experience with CRG.

     ??? clipboard "ALTN :material-cursor-default-click:"